LSU baseball postponed for third time due to weather, set to start at 9:06 p.m.

 All fans will be allowed to re-enter the stadium for the later time. https://t.co/8g1lXH5BwD

 The game was delayed from it's original 2:06 p.m. start time around 1:45 p.m. even though there was no inclement weather in the area.
-It was believed that the postponement of play is due to not wanting to start a game and stop it after a short period of play.
+It was believed that the postponement of play was due to not wanting to start a game and stop it after a short period of play.

 The game was set for 7 p.m., but around 6:30 p.m. active weather moved in and the game was delayed for an hour.
 At 8 p.m., the weather was still in the area and officials decided to delay the game but did not give a specific time that the game would resume.
+At 8:30 p.m. the NCAA announced that the game would start at 9.

 Due to an increased chances of storms throughout the afternoon, the first game of the Baton Rouge Super Regional between LSU and Kentucky is currently in a weather delay.